US election: Climate crisis struggles to influence voters | DW | 30.10.2020

-Despite raging wildfires and a historic hurricane season, the climate crisis ranks low as an election issue, way behind the economy and COVID-19.
+Despite raging wildfires and a historically destructive hurricane season, the climate crisis ranks low as an election issue, way behind the economy and COVID-19.
 But could climate yet decide the vote?

-A day after voters go to the polls elect the next president, the US will simultaneously withdraw from the Paris Climate Agreement.
-With Joe Biden pledging to immediately reverse Donald Trump's exit from the landmark climate accord, the stage has been set for climate to define the election.
+A day after voters go to the polls to elect the next president, the US will officially withdraw from the Paris Climate Agreement.
+With Joe Biden pledging to immediately reverse Donald Trump's exit from the landmark climate accord, the stage had been set for climate to define the election.
 But then came COVID-19.

-Despite the presidential candidates referencing climate change in their final debate, only 42% of voters say climate change will be very important to their vote, well behind the economy (79%), healthcare (68%) and the coronavirus outbreak (62%), according to a Pew Research poll.
+Though the presidential candidates referenced climate change in their final debate, only 42% of voters say climate change will be very important to their vote, well behind the economy (79%), health care (68%) and the coronavirus pandemic (62%), according to a Pew Research poll.

-As the pandemic worsens, these interconnected issues have overawed the existential threat of the climate crisis, even in regions affected by extreme fires and unprecedented hurricane season.
-A University of Southern California poll taken at the peak of the West Coast climate fires showed that only 4% of voters consider climate change to be their biggest concern when voting — in contrast to 33% of respondents who said the coronavirus crisis-hit economy was their top voting priority.
+As the pandemic worsens, these interconnected issues have distracted from the existential threat of the climate crisis, even in regions affected by extreme fires and a record hurricane season.
+A University of Southern California poll published in September, at the peak of the West Coast wildfires, found that only 4% of eligible voters considered climate change to be their biggest concern when voting — in contrast to 33% of respondents who said the coronavirus crisis-hit economy was their top voting priority.

-Climate skeptics like Fox News commentator Steve Milloy have rejoiced in the seeming drop-off in climate concern.
+Climate skeptics such as Fox News commentator Steve Milloy have rejoiced in the seeming drop-off in climate concern.

-While climate might not be a key election issue, there has in fact been a broader growth in concern about the climate in the US.
-A recent Pew Research Center poll shows that 62% of Americans see climate change as a major threat, up from 44% a decade ago and marking a 2% rise since January — despite the pandemic.
+Though climate may not be a key election issue, there has in fact been a broader growth in concern about the climate in the United States.
+A Pew Research Center poll conducted in summer found that 62% of Americans see climate change as a major threat, up from 44% who said that in 2009 and marking a 2 point rise since January — despite the pandemic.

 For this reason Edward Maibach, the director of Mason University's Center for Climate Change Communication in Washington D.C., is hopeful that climate will have more influence on the election than polls suggest.